-The first such source lies in the meaning of the word 'experience' as this word functions in the expression 'patterns of experience.'
-The point I wish to make is clearest in Lonergan's discussion of the dramatic pattern, which, I think, is also the pattern that most occupies Heidegger in Being and Time.
+The point I wish to make is probably clearest in Lonergan's discussion of the dramatic pattern, which, I think, is also the pattern that most occupies Heidegger in Being and Time.
 We, the characters in the drama of living, 'are molded by the drama itself.'
-While it is true that each of us discovers and develops by insight the possible roles we might play and selects and adapts those roles with some deliberation, still prior to reflection and criticism, evaluation and decision, 'our imaginations and intelligence must collaborate in representing the projected course of action that is to be submitted to reflection and criticism, to evaluation and decision,' and the dramatic pattern is operative in that prior collaboration, 'outlining how we might behave before others and charging the outline with an artistic transformation of a more elementary aggressivity and affectivity.'12 Some of that 'outlining' and affective 'charging' (Verstehen and Befindlichkeit) are under the influence not only of our own past behavior, which is what is emphasized in this precise discussion in chapter 6 of Insight, but also, as becomes clear in chapter 7, of the dialectic of the community, which 'gives rise to the situations that stimulate neural demands, and ... molds the orientation of intelligence that preconsciously exercises the censorship' over these demands and how they will find their way into consciousness.
+While it is true that each of us discovers and develops by insight the possible roles we might play and selects and adapts those roles with some deliberation, still prior to reflection and criticism, evaluation and decision, 'our imaginations and intelligence must collaborate in representing the projected course of action that is to be submitted to reflection and criticism, to evaluation and decision,' and the dramatic pattern is operative in that prior collaboration, 'outlining how we might behave before others and charging the outline with an artistic transformation of a more elementary aggressivity and affectivity.
+Some of that 'outlining' and affective 'charging' (Verstehen and Befindlichkeit) are under the influence not only of our own past behavior, which is what is emphasized in this precise discussion in chapter 6 of Insight, but also, as becomes clear in chapter 7, of the dialectic of the community, which 'gives rise to the situations that stimulate neural demands, and ... molds the orientation of intelligence that preconsciously exercises the censorship' over these demands and how they will find their way into consciousness.
 Thus, even in chapter 6 Lonergan writes, 'in ordinary living there are not first the materials and then the pattern, nor first the role and then the feelings.
 On the contrary, the materials that emerge in consciousness are already patterned, and the pattern is already charged emotionally and conatively.'
 Moreover, the emotional and conative 'charging' may introduce a 'dramatic bias' into the pattern, and so exclude precisely those meaningful presentations that could release the process of inquiry toward the 'original meaningfulness' by which the subject finds his or her own way to truth and value. '... the dramatic pattern of experience penetrates below the surface of consciousness to exercise its own domination and control, and to effect, prior to conscious discrimination, its own selections and arrangements.'
 Those selections and arrangements that are prior to our own conscious discrimination are precisely the sort of 'meaningful data' that I am trying to call to our attention.